angelitosystems/filament-tenancy/README.md

 - **Domain validation**: Ensures tenants can only be accessed from their domains
 - **Database separation**: Each tenant has its own database
 - **Middleware protection**: Automatic tenant context validation
-- **Automatic 404 for invalid domains**: Domains/subdomains that don't match any tenant automatically return 404
+- **Automatic 404 for invalid domains**: Domains/subdomains that don't match any tenant automatically return a beautiful custom 404 page
+- **Customizable 404 page**: Personalized error page with request details and optional Livewire component support
 - **Active tenant verification**: Only active tenants can be accessed (checks `is_active` and `expires_at`)
 - **Central domain protection**: Central domains are protected from tenant resolution